*Esta publicación también está disponible en: Español

 If you’re going to be in Colombia you MUST try the coffee.
 It’s the third-largest coffee producing country in the world, producing 1,785,744,000 pounds per year, and until somewhat recently, the good stuff has been exported.
 But now locals are embracing high-quality coffee and a number of specialty coffee shops, barista schools, and coffee tours are popping up.

 For the good stuff, you can visit one of the growing numbers of local third-wave coffee shops in Bogotá.
 A third-wave coffee shop is the latest movement of where coffee is heading, and these places strive to make coffee an artisanal experience rather than serving pots of black coffee.
-Basically, places full of hipsters with tattoos.
 When ordering a coffee at one of these places, I recommend requesting a pour-over style of black coffee.
 Then, before immediately pouring creme and sugar into it, take a sip first.
 Many people find that the coffee is so good on its own that nothing needs to be added to it.

 Here are my favorite spots to grab a cup of coffee in Bogotá, Colombia.

-Azahar Cafe is located in the upscale Parque 93 neighborhood and features modern design surrounded by windows to let the natural light in.
+Azahar Cafe is located in the upscale Parque 93 and Nogal neighborhoods, featuring modern design surrounded by windows to let the natural light in.
 They can prepare various brewing methods like Chemex, V60 (pour-over), and French press.
 I also love that they are pet-friendly and have an ALL DAY breakfast – the best meal of the day!

-Café Origami might be my favorite coffee shop in Bogotá.
+Café Origami is a super unique café to visit in Bogotá.
 Hence the name, the café creatively utilizes origami in the design.
 Light fixtures, wall art, and figurines are all made out of paper.
-While I was there they even had a free Kirigami class by @polinpolonioart (cutting paper instead of folding) and enjoyed learning a new trick (art classes are every Saturday at 2 pm).
 It’s also located in the bohemian La Macarena neighborhood so you have lots of great restaurants you can visit while you’re in the area.

 Address: La Macarena, Carrera 4a # 26c – 4